MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/what-is-phone-system-in-office-365/getting-phones-for-skype-for-business-online/deploying-skype-for-business-online-phones.md

 ms.custom:
 - Phone System
 - Strat_SB_PSTN
-description: "Learn the deployment steps to get the correct firmware, update it if needed, assign licences, and configure settings for Skype for Business online phones"
+description: "Learn the deployment steps to get the correct firmware, update it if needed, assign licenses, and configure settings for Skype for Business online phones"
 ---
 # Deploying Skype for Business Online phones